 Two undefeated welterweight champions (147 pounds) who now hold all of the belts between them, both at the peak of their powers.
 Fights like this just don’t normally happen.
-And so far this one hasn’t either – but that could be about to change.

 It’s a big ‘if’, but all he needs to do is sign up with Al Haymon’s Premier Boxing Champions (PBC), which already has Spence under contract, and the coast in theory is clear for the biggest fight pro boxing has to offer.

 Just because Crawford vs Spence isn’t a confirmed fight (yet), doesn’t mean you can’t bet on it.